go101/golds/README.md

 ### Installation & Usages

-The module name of this project is `go101.org/golds` and the default Go program name is `golds`.
+The module path of this project is `go101.org/golds` and the default Go program name is `golds`.
 For more information about installation and usages, please visit [this page on Go101.org](https://go101.org/article/tool-golds.html).